BABY FORMULA

 by Agustina Fernandez June 18, 2024 8 min read

-We know that breast is best, and many of us start out our feeding journeys with the well-intentioned plan to exclusively or partially breastfeed in lieu of this fact.
+We know that breastfeeding is often recommended as the best option for infant nutrition, and many of us start our feeding journeys with the well-intentioned plan to exclusively or partially breastfeed.
 However, it's not uncommon to experience changes in breast milk production throughout lactation.

 While no one enjoys overfull breasts and the discomfort that comes with it, one of the more distressing experiences mothers could face is the opposite issue-having a low supply.
 It's only natural to experience worry and frustration when trying to nourish your baby, only to discover that your milk supply dropped.